qgis/QGIS-Website/content/project/visual-changelogs/visualchangelog342/index.md

 This feature was developed by [Jan Caha](https://github.com/JanCaha)

-### Feature: Postgreprovider hide raster overviews
+### Feature: PostgreSQL/PostGIS data provider - hide raster overviews

 Ads option to PostGIS Connection to not list raster overview tables from Browser.
 The list of raster overviews tables is obtained from PostGIS view raster_overviews.